Marblehead0/AppointmentApp/README.md

 | `/Tests`    | Unit tests for business logic                 |
 | `/docs`     | Design explanation and use case documentation |

-🧾 Documentation

-See /docs/DesignChoices.pdf and /docs/UseCases.pdf for:
-    - Architecture & design motivation
-    - Full use case descriptions

 🚀 How to Run
 git clone https://github.com/<your-username>/EPDConsole.git
 cd EPDConsole